meuleman/epilogos/README.md

 All resulting score files are gzipped .txt files named <code>scores_*.txt.gz</code>, where 'scores_' is followed by the input directory name, the saliency metric (e.g. S1), and the corresponding input file name (extensions removed).</p>

 <p>Additionally, you will find a <code>greatestHits_*.txt</code> file which follows the same naming convention minus the input file name.
-This file contains the top 100 or fewer significant regions (after merging directly adjacent high-scoring regions).
+This file contains the top 100 exemplar regions.
 Each row is formatted as follows.</p>

 ```
 Column 1: Chromosome